tarwn/lessthandot-hugo/blogs/content/posts/2018-04-13-custom-authentication-in-asp-net-core-2-w-cosmos-db.md

 	return true;
 }
 ```
-We attempt to read the “sessionId” claim from the passed Principal and associate it with a saved `LoginSession` in the database, with a basic verification check to make sure the user has not logged out.
-In the event that we call false, our OnValidatePrincipal call will reject this principal (ensure it's not flagged as “Authenticated”).
+We attempt to read the "sessionId" claim from the passed Principal and associate it with a saved `LoginSession` in the database, with a basic verification check to make sure the user has not logged out.
+In the event that we call false, our OnValidatePrincipal call will reject this principal (ensure it's not flagged as "Authenticated").

 Finally, we have the last step for a user: Logging out.